Belfast Royal Academy: House system

 When a pupil enters the Academy they are placed into one of the four houses: Shaw, Currie, Pottinger or Cairns, named after past pupils: James Shaw, Donald Currie, Henry Pottinger, and Hugh Cairns, 1st Earl Cairns, for whom the house colours are yellow, green, red, and blue, respectively; each pupil must wear a tie with a stripe of their house colour on it.

 Honours system

 As a pupil progresses through the Academy, they can earn honours through excellence in sport and/or the arts.
 There are minor honours, allowing a pupil to wear a minor honours tie, (green owls) intermediate honours (blue owls) and major honours (gold owls).
 In addition, a pupil gaining intermediate honours is entitled to wear a black blazer with maroon braid surrounding a golden school badge.
 A pupil gaining major honours in sport is entitled to wear a distinctive maroon blazer with blue braid and a gold school badge.
 Pupils who receive major honours in the arts, be it for music, drama, or art & design are entitled to wear a blue blazer with maroon braid and a gold school badge.
 The honour, e.g. Cricket XI 2004 or Music 2002, is stitched in gold letters under the badge for both intermediate and major honours.

+Extra–curricular activities

+Sports

+The main sports are rugby for boys, and hockey for girls.
+Other sports played include cricket, netball, athletics, swimming, cross-country running, badminton, tennis, table-tennis, basketball, and rounders.
+In addition, pupils can participate in golf, water polo, lifesaving, and gymnastics.

+Since the Academy moved to the Cliftonville Road, various sports facilities have been utilised, including Cliftonville Cricket Club, Bladon Drive, Castle Grounds, Belfast Jewish Institute, Shore Road, Ballywonard, and currently Roughfort.
+The Castle Grounds is used primarily by Ben Madigan Preparatory School, but still hosts some showpiece events.
+At the main school site, there is also a dedicated sports centre, and a 25-metre swimming pool.